kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### ~~`jatos.setGroupSessionData(groupSessionData, onError)`~~

-**Removed** - As of JATOS v3 the group session data can be access via the [`jatos.groupSession` functions](#functions-to-access-the-group-session).
+**Removed** - As of JATOS v3 the Group Session data can be access via the [`jatos.groupSession` functions](#functions-to-access-the-group-session).

-~~Sends the group session data via the group channel to the JATOS server where it's stored and broadcasted to all members of this group.
+~~Sends the Group Session data via the group channel to the JATOS server where it's stored and broadcasted to all members of this group.
 It either takes an Object as parameter or uses _jatos.groupSessionData_ if the groupSessionData isn't provided. jatos.js tries several times to upload the session data, but if there are many concurrent members updating at the same time it might fail.
 But jatos.js/JATOS guarantees that it either persists the updated session data or calls the _onError_ callback.
 In this way it is more reliable but slower compared to _jatos.sendGroupMsg_ or _jatos.sendGroupMsgTo_.
-Since the group session is stored in the JATOS server it can be retrieved after a page reload or Internet connection problem to continue at the point of the interruption.~~
+Since the Group Session is stored in the JATOS server it can be retrieved after a page reload or Internet connection problem to continue at the point of the interruption.~~

 * ~~_@param {optional Object} groupSessionData_ - An object in JSON; If it's not given take _jatos.groupSessionData_~~
 * ~~_@param {optional Object} onError_ - Function to be called if this upload was unsuccessful~~